 - Heart disease

 Apart from the weather, what are the impacts of weather on addiction?

 You may turn to drinking because you are bored due to being stuck inside or due to the lack of outdoor activity.

 During winter, there are so many holidays which can cause a pressured environment to drink, as well as be an intimidating time for addicts or recovering addicts.

 We have Halloween, Christmas, New Year’s and Valentine’s Day, and while you may celebrate some more than others, it can be a tricky time.

-If you don’t have any family, or decide to spend the holidays alone, you may be battling with feelings of depression, boredom or loneliness.
+If you don’t have any family or decide to spend the holidays alone, you may be battling feelings of depression, boredom or loneliness.

 The pressure of being happy and social can be a trigger for addicts or those recovering from long-term addiction.